Meet the team behind the hereditary cancer testing service

 It is a comprehensive service developed by Everything Genetic Ltd with the clinical support of Innermost Healthcare and the Color panel test.

-These doctors can also be independent sources to discuss any other result found on the report at the cost of the patient themselves.
+All our doctors can also be independent sources to discuss any other result found on the report at the cost of the patient themselves.